 - Oyster sauce: or substitute with vegetarian stir fry sauce if you don't like oysters.
 If you're gluten-free: substitute with a gluten-free version.

-- Palm sugar: or substitute with brown sugar or coconut sugar
+- Palm Sugar: or substitute with brown sugar or coconut sugar

 - Fresh Lime juice: I don't recommend substituting with lemon juice as it's a bit too tart.
 Make sure it's freshly-squeezed from ripe limes and not the artificial stuff.